 Ryan Bomberger co-founded The Radiance Foundation with his wife, Bethany, to be a voice for the weak and downtrodden in society.
 His story started with a courageous birth mom who experienced the horror and the violence of rape, yet she chose life for her baby.
 She not only enabled Ryan to live, she gave him the incredible gift of adoption – and he became one of 13 children in the Bomberger family.
-When people ask what inspired him to be pro-life and to be an adoption advocate, Ryan answers, “Being born after being conceived.”
+When people ask what inspired him to be pro-life and to be an adoption advocate, Ryan answers, “Being adopted and loved.”

 CVB: Tell me how the idea for The Radiance Foundation came to you.